 Scholarships, Loans, & Assistanships

 Financial aid packages awarded through the Graduate School of Architecture & Urban Design often consist of a combination of scholarship and loan assistance.

 - Scholarships are awarded by the Graduate Scholarship Committee of the Graduate School of Architecture & Urban Design to applicants for financial aid.
 For a detailed list of available scholarships, click here.

-- Federal guaranteed loans are available to students who are U.S. Citizens or U.S. Permanent Residents (if they meet all eligibility requirements) and who have submitted the FFP and FAFSA.
-Some loans currently available are Subsidized and Unsubsidized Stafford Loans, a limited number of Federal Perkins Loans, and graduate PLUS loans.
+- Federal student loans are available to students who are U.S. Citizens or U.S. Permanent Residents (if they meet all eligibility requirements) and who have submitted the FAFSA.
+Loans available to graduate students include the Federal Direct Unsubsidized Stafford Loan and the Federal Direct Graduate PLUS loan.

 - Graduate students are eligible for teaching assistanships, but these assistanships are not guaranteed.
 Students apply for assistantships after they have arrived on campus.
 Typically, teaching assistants are drawn from graduate students who have been in the School for at least one semester and have done well academically.

 Assistantship selection is coordinated through the Dean's Office and is done in the semester preceding the semester the student serves as a TA.
 Recipients assist our faculty with design, graphics, structures, computer, and lecture courses.
 Studio teaching assistant positions are filled by students who have been identified as qualified candidates based on their cumulative academic record and design studio accomplishment at Washington University.
 Assistantship awards are paid biweekly as salary during the semester of the award (i.e., not as a deduction from tuition owed for that semester).
 A number of research assistantships may also be offered annually; however, the number of positions will vary depending on the volume of current projects being pursued by faculty members.